top of page

 Liz Jones

 Liz Jones operates her ranch in Wise River, in the mid-section of the Big Hole River.
 Liz has been a part of the Big Hole Watershed Committee since its first days in the mid-90's.
+She speaks to the changes she has seen in the Valley as well as what the drought and fires of 2021 meant for ranchers.

 Her podcast episode also features Eric Thorson, owner of Sunrise Fly Shop.
 Both Eric and Liz speak to the value and urgency in different perspectives coming together for the betterment of all life in the Valley that depend on the Big Hole River and its tributaries.